softprops/coffeehaus/README.md

 # cc

-A CoffeeScript compiler for the JVM.
+A coffeescript show for JVM locals

 ## /!\ Extraction in progress